Seirdy/seirdy.one/content/posts/website-best-practices.md

 Earlier revisions of this post generated some responses I thought I should address below.
 Special thanks to the IRC and [Lobsters](https://lobste.rs/s/akcw1m) users who gave good feedback!

-I'll also cite the document <cite>[Techniques for WCAG 2.2](https://www.w3.org/WAI/WCAG22/Techniques/)</cite> a number of times.
+I'll also cite the document <cite>[Techniques for WCAG&nbsp;2.2](https://www.w3.org/WAI/WCAG22/Techniques/)</cite> a number of times.
 Unlike the Web Content Accessibility Guidelines (<abbr title="Web Content Accessibility Guidelines">WCAG</abbr>), the Techniques document does not list requirements; rather, it serves to educate authors about _how_ to use specific technologies to comply with the WCAG.
 I don't find much utility in the technology-agnostic goals enumerated by the WCAG without the accompanying technology-specific techniques to meet those goals.

 Security
 --------

-One of the defining differences between textual websites and advanced Web 2.0 sites/apps is safety.
+One of the defining differences between textual websites and advanced Web&nbsp;2.0 sites/apps is safety.
 Most browser vulnerabilities are related to modern Web features like JavaScript and WebGL.
 The simplicity of basic textual websites _should_ guarantee some extra safety; however, webmasters need to take some additional measures to ensure limited use of "modern" risky features.

 ### TLS